 The mPulse web beacon is the most sophisticated RUM beacon in the performance monitoring industry, collecting data about 93 different metrics.
 It covers the same fundamentals as Google Analytics, plus data about metrics that give you a better understanding of how visitors truly perceive performance on your site.

 - Start render time lets you know when visitors begin to see content on your pages.
 This metric is superior to load time, which can be muddied by slow resources that are either invisible or below the fold.

 - Custom timer metrics allow you to measure when specific page elements, such as hero images, render for your visitors.
-Again, these can be correlated to your business metrics for greater understanding of how the rendering of key page assets affects your business.
+Again, these can be correlated to your business metrics for a greater understanding of how the rendering of key page assets affects your business.

-- Third-party resource monitoring gives you real time visibility into the performance of third-party scripts, and also lets you know how their performance is helping or hurting your other KPIs.
+- Third-party resource monitoring gives you real-time visibility into the performance of third-party scripts, and also lets you know how their performance is helping or hurting your other KPIs.